JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

     2.2 [Returning user](#returning-user)
     2.3 [Site owner](#site-owner)

-## User stories testing from UX section
+## User stories testing from the UX section
 ### First time User
 - __As a first-time user, I want to understand what the applications purpose is so that I can decide if it meets my needs.__
 Located on the homepage, above the fold banner Image describes Movie2archive’s purpose and the function of the application.